michaelwoerister/blog.rust-lang.org/_posts/2016-08-01-incremental.md

 of the form "if X has changed, is Y still up-to-date?".
 We just take the node representing `Y` and collect all the inputs `Y` depends on by transitively following all edges originating from `Y`.
-If any of those inputs has changed, any value we have cached for `Y` cannot be relied on any more.
+If any of those inputs has changed, the value we have cached for `Y` cannot be relied on anymore.

 Dependency Tracking in the Compiler